DNDEBUG/hosts/README.md

 Hosts block lists

-Adult.txt: Sites with adult material, also include scam or fake adult sites
+Adult.txt: Sites with adult material, also include scam or fake adult sites Sites with **# OK** have been reviewed and confirmed to be working and have adult material

 over **2500 Adult sites reached**